 Click to filter the recordings.
 From: Show recordings done after a certain point in time.
 To: Show recordings up until a certain point in time.

-Source (i) : Show recordings based on source.
+Source (1): Show recordings based on source.
+The source refers to the sensor.
 Event: Show recordings based on events.